AustinCodingAcademy/PHPIntermediate/syllabus/06 MySQL Fundamentals.md

 ```
 As you can see, this field contains textual values.
 As we continue to add more products, we would need to enter textual values for each new category.
-In our current implementation, this is a perfectly valid solution, but as our table grows, it is an inefficient strategy.
+In our current implementation, this is a perfectly valid solution, but as our table grows, it will soon become an inefficient strategy.

 #### Creating a category table
 A superior solution would be to create another table that contains all our product categories.